JakeRoggenbuck/kronicler/README.md

 #### Experiment 1.
 Insert 1000 captures

 Here is the function that we capture with `kronicler_sqlite.capture` defined by our test package that uses SQLite.
+The [test file](https://github.com/JakeRoggenbuck/kronicler/blob/main/tests/kronicler-sqlite-comparison/tests/simple.py) is also included in git as well as the [graphing code](https://github.com/JakeRoggenbuck/kronicler/blob/main/tests/kronicler-sqlite-comparison/tests/graph.py).

 ```python
 @kronicler_sqlite.capture